microsoft/charts/README.md

 ## Adding new charts

-1. Automatically using circle-ci

-Add your entry to your chart github repo in sources.yaml.
-Once merged into master, circle-ci will push your changes to the `gh-pages` branch for deployment.
-(WIP)

-2. Manually adding a chart

 To contribute a chart, first create an archive of your chart using `helm package`.
 Then place the archive in the `repo` folder and update `repo/index.yaml`, `source.yaml` with your chart details.
 Create a branch with your work and merge it into the `gh-pages` branch to deploy.
-Check that the circle-ci tests pass.

 ## Contributing